 Visage Lab provides a no-nonsense approach to face editing for those who don’t need advanced editing tools.

-Visage Lab does offer a pro version, which can be bought for a one-off fee of just $2.99 and is certainly worth it if you intend to use the app often.
+It offers a pro version, which can be purchased as a one-off fee of just $2.99 and is certainly worth it if you intend to use the app often.
 The upgraded version lets you access the complete set of effects, plus all adverts and watermarks are removed and you can save images at their maximum resolution.

 For selfie and portrait improvements, Visage Lab has a set of automatic effects.
 These include skin makeup, shine removal, wrinkle-smoothing, eye makeup, teeth whitening, and color enhancement.
 You can tick or untick each of these options to determine which are applied, but you cannot edit the parameters of the individual effects.